Trail Running Pipeline and Reliving My Near Death Experience

 Being a slave to data I kept checking my watch.
 Tempo was slow.
 Back was hurting.
 Legs not responding as well as I had hoped.
 Usually I run with music at 180BPM to set my run tempo but today I just could not keep up.
 Getting so worked up on the numbers and going over and over in my mind how bad my run is I forgot to look around.
 It hit me that I do these things for the experience.
 I’m too damn old to think about actually winning overall races or getting sponsors like I did when I was 30 and racing mountain bikes.
 I finally was feeling fine with my run, had a good tempo going when I passed a trail that went up to an observation point.
 Then it hit me: I almost died on this trail.

 Almost three years to the day I was on a date to watch the sunset and we went up this trail.
 She packed a lunch and wine and it was quite thoughtful and beautiful and we were having a great time getting to know each other when I realized after eating the dessert cookie that there was macadamia nuts in it.
 I am deathly allergic and did not have my epi pen.
 We started out of there as fast as we could but anaphylaxis came on quick.
 I vaguely remember passing out on the Pipeline trail and when I cam to it was dark and cold and she was above me screaming for help.
 There is no cell service that high up Millcreek so we were all alone.
 My shirt was ripped where she tried to catch me as I fell and she later told me that I was in full seizure and convulsing.
-We were a good mile from the car and she had to help we walk while I used her trekking pole for support.
-I passed out twice that night.
-My date that day went into full EMT rockstar mode.
+We were a good mile from the car and she had to help me walk while I used her trekking pole for support.
+I passed out twice that night and could not put one foot in front of the other.
+For those that know this trail, the top of Pipeline trail is very narrow in places with a rock wall or brush to the north and a sheer drop off to the south.
+My date, all 100 pounds of her, went into full EMT rockstar mode.
 She kept telling me where to place my feet and motivating me along as we went.
 She got me back to the car and to the hospital that night and I am forever grateful.

 Things didn’t pan out with her and we went our separate ways but the experience will be in my heart forever.